“When we have a good balance between thinking and feeling, our actions and lives are always the richer for it.” – Yo Yo Ma

 Balance is a theme that runs through all of our lives.
 We struggle to keep an ‘even keel’ through the ups and downs of life, we strive to balance work and play, or career and family, even the left and right hemispheres of the brain.
 In physical asana practice, we ground down and make several subtle adjustments in order to maintain balance in tree pose, warrior 3, ardha chandrasana, or any number of one-legged balances.

 By challenging ourselves to physically balance in this way, we are building strength and stability through our core and through joints such as our knees and ankles.
-This kind of strength building, coupled with the practice of making those many necessary subtle adjustments, can help us practice a deeper internal balance that will serve us well in our singing and in our lives.
-Here are some general guidelines that I’ve found helpful in balance postures, as well as in performance, teaching, and family life!
+This kind of strength building, coupled with the practice of making those many necessary subtle adjustments, can help us practice staying in the moment and cultivate a deeper internal balance that will serve us well in our singing and in our lives.
+Here are some general guidelines that I’ve found helpful in balance postures, as well as in performance, teaching, and life!

 Four guidelines for balancing: